Asia (Asia album): Recording

 Asia included keyboardist Geoffrey Downes and guitarist Steve Howe from Yes; King Crimson singer-bassist John Wetton, and Emerson, Lake & Palmer drummer Carl Palmer.

 "The production was a bit Journey-esque," Howe noted.
-"That was down to Mike Stone, who’d co-produced Escape, which was a huge album for Journey.
-But ‘Heat of the Moment’ was the last song we recorded for the Asia album.
-By then we’d already done stuff like ‘Time Again’ and ‘Wildest Dreams,’ which were very progressive.
-There was also this sweetness in ‘[Only] Time Will Tell.’
-But as soon as I stacked up the guitar and John started singing, we knew we had something special in ‘Heat of the Moment’.”
+"That was down to Mike Stone, who'd co-produced Escape, which was a huge album for Journey.
+But "Heat of the Moment" was the last song we recorded for the Asia album.
+By then we'd already done stuff like "Time Again" and "Wildest Dreams", which were very progressive.
+There was also this sweetness in "[Only] Time Will Tell".
+But as soon as I stacked up the guitar and John started singing, we knew we had something special in "Heat of the Moment"."

 "People said, 'No, that's not going to work.
 It's all keyboards now.
 It's all synthesizers.'
 I think A Flock of Seagulls was No. 1," Wetton commented.
 "Actually, what we did was make a sound that blew synthesizers out of the water.
 Everyone said, 'Oh, no, no, no. A prog-guitar band ain't gonna work.'
 But it did."

+The album's concluding track, "Here Comes the Feeling" (credited to Wetton and Howe) was a reworking of a song written by Wetton and recorded with French progressive rock band Atoll in 1979: the original version was released as a bonus track on Atoll's 1993 reissue of their 1979 album Rock Puzzle.